>

 The devices in this list are actively tested in our lab to support the most current versions of the manufacturer software.

-Manufacturer Type/Model/OS Configuration files needed
+Vendor Type/Model/OS Configuration files needed

-Dell – SonicWall SonicOS (5.9.x, 6.5.x) “From GUI, Go to Export Settings, then Export (default file name: sonicwall.exp)”
+Dell – SonicWall SonicOS (5.9.x, 6.5.x) “From GUI, Go to Export Settings, then Export (default file name: sonicwall.exp)” see additional instructions below

-Note that FS configs are Cisco like and not tagged specifically as FS so these switches will display as Cisco devices in NP-View
+FS Switch (FSOS S5800 Series; Version 7.4) show running-config Note that FS configs are Cisco like and not tagged specifically as FS.
+We do our best to identify the device type but may display the device as Cisco in NP-View

 Siemens – RUGGEDCCOM ROX Firewall RX1000-RX5000 (2.x) admin > save-fullconfiguration.
 Choose format “cli” and indicate file name